Wall Street Week Ahead: Spotlight falls on 'dividend aristocrats' after market tumult

 NEW YORK (Reuters) - Companies across a range of industries are slashing or suspending dividends to cope with the economic fallout from the coronavirus outbreak, complicating the stock selection process for money managers eager to buttress their portfolios with a steady stream of income.

-The past week’s plunge in oil prices has potentially accelerated that process, raising concerns about the rock-steady dividends of companies such as Exxon Mobil (XOM.N) and Chevron Corp (CVX.N), which are set to report results on Friday, May 1.
+The past week’s plunge in oil prices has potentially accelerated that process, raising concerns about the rock-steady dividends of companies such as Exxon Mobil and Chevron Corp, which are set to report results on Friday, May 1.

-The S&P 500 dividend aristocrats index .SPDAUDT, which tracks companies that have increased dividends annually for the past 25 years and includes Exxon and Chevron, has fallen about 19% so far in 2020 as of Thursday, greater than the 12.9% drop over that time for the S&P 500 total return index .SPXTR.
+The S&P 500 dividend aristocrats index, which tracks companies that have increased dividends annually for the past 25 years and includes Exxon and Chevron, has fallen about 19% so far in 2020 as of Thursday, greater than the 12.9% drop over that time for the S&P 500 total return index.

 That’s bad news for yield-thirsty investors at a time when payouts on U.S Treasuries stand near historic lows as the Federal Reserve keeps interest rates in check to stimulate the economy.
-The S&P 500’s dividend yield recently exceeded the yield on the benchmark 10-year U.S. Treasury US10YT=RR by its highest margin in nearly five decades.
+The S&P 500’s dividend yield recently exceeded the yield on the benchmark 10-year U.S. Treasury by its highest margin in nearly five decades.

 “In times like these, financial strength and dividends are two of the critical components in making your investment selections,” said Alan Lancz, president of investment advisory firm Alan B. Lancz & Associates Inc. “It’s not just the dividend yield, but the sustainability of that dividend.”

-Lancz added to positions in stocks such as UPS (UPS.N), Cisco (CSCO.O) and Merck (MRK.N) during the market’s swoon, in part because of those companies’ financial strength and dividends.
+Lancz added to positions in stocks such as UPS, Cisco and Merck during the market’s swoon, in part because of those companies’ financial strength and dividends.

 (GRAPHIC: Dividends dropping - here)